AnimaLibera/GeneralPurposeLicense/README.md

 The Especially Purpose of this Software is **Education**, **Security** and **Amusement**.
 #### License
 The Especially Purpose of this License is **Innovation**, **Good Standing** and **Making a Living**.

+### Code of Conflict
+Conflicts should be resolved by following Order:
+#1 Negotiation 🌊
+#2 Mediation 🔥
+#3 Ordinary Court 🌳

 ### Moral Suasion
 Don't misuse the License or Software.